 J. William Uhrig and Anastasia Vournas Head of the School of Aeronautics and Astronautics

-Professor Crossley took over as head of the school of Aeronautics and Astronautics on July 20th of this year, the 50th anniversary of the first lunar landing.
-He has been at Purdue since 1995, after earning his M.S. and Ph.D. in Aerospace Engineering from Arizona State University.
-During his time at Purdue, Prof. Crossley has revamped the sophomore Intro to Aerospace Design class, introduced Design as an undergraduate concentration, and taught graduate courses in multidisciplinary design optimization.
+William Crossley took over as head of the School of Aeronautics and Astronautics July 20, 2019, the 50th anniversary of the first lunar landing.
+He has been at Purdue since 1995, after earning his master's and Ph.D. in Aerospace Engineering from Arizona State University.
+During his time at Purdue, Crossley has revamped the sophomore Intro to Aerospace Design class, introduced Design as an undergraduate concentration and taught graduate courses in multidisciplinary design optimization.
 His research interests include rotorcraft and aircraft design and optimization.
 He is a four-time recipient of the Elmer Bruhn Teaching Award, and in 2013 was inducted into the Book of Great Teachers.

 D. Marshall Porterfield

 Dr. D. Marshall Porterfield is a Professor of Agricultural & Biological Engineering at Purdue, where his research focuses on biosensors, bionanotechnology, and space biology.
 Over the last 25 years, he has worked experimentally to study biological systems in the spaceflight environment for development of biomedical countermeasures and bioregenerative life support technologies.

 He recently served NASA as Division Director for Space Life and Physical Sciences from 2012-2016 (Human Research, Physical Sciences, and Space Biology Programs), focused on science for future human exploration using the International Space Station.
 During his tenure at NASA, he developed a new “open science” paradigm (geneLAB, materialsLAB) for the utilization of the ISS.